Ochsner Baptist Medical Center: Post-Katrina

 On 29 June 2006, Tenet announced that Memorial and three other hospitals in Greater New Orleans were among eleven they planned to sell by mid-2007.

-On 19 July 2006, Ochsner Health System announced they are acquiring Memorial Medical Center along with two other Tenet Hospitals in the Greater New Orleans area, Meadowcrest Hospital in Gretna, Louisiana and Kenner Regional Medical Center in Kenner, Louisiana.
+On 19 July 2006, Ochsner Health System announced they were acquiring Memorial Medical Center along with two other Tenet Hospitals in the Greater New Orleans area, Meadowcrest Hospital in Gretna, Louisiana and Kenner Regional Medical Center in Kenner, Louisiana.
 The sale was expected to be finalized by the end of August.

 In late January 2009, Ochsner Baptist opened a new 12-bed Emergency Department, featuring two trauma rooms, nine examination rooms, and one triage room.
 This renovation also included the addition of 43 private rooms and an expansion of the hospital's Intensive Care Unit from three to 12 beds.

 Although most of the hospital has been renovated, one building, including the original main entrance to Memorial, is still abandoned.
 The abandoned areas are almost untouched as of January 2023.

+The current 6th floor of Ochsner Baptist (serving as the Mother-Baby Unit) is located directly underneath the 7th floor previously inhabited by LifeCare Hospital during Hurricane Katrina.
+LifeCare was one of the main sites where the events in “5 Days at Memorial” took place.
+As of 2025, the 7th floor has remained untouched, with all the evidence from Hurricane Katrina still preserved.
+There is no access to the floor except to select hospital staff.
+All public elevators stop at the 6th floor and stairwells are blocked and locked.
+The hospital has said they have plans to renovate the space, but as of September 2025 no such construction has been scheduled.

 Ochsner Baptist opened the new $40 million Women's Pavilion on December 1, 2013.
 It includes the women's services departments of OB/GYN clinic, Labor and Delivery, and Maternal Fetal Medicine, as well as the Level III Neonatal Intensive Care Unit previously located Ochsner Medical Center on Jefferson Highway.
 In the early morning hours of December 1, eight mothers, 31 NICU babies, and three newborns were transported via ambulance from Ochsner Main on Jefferson Highway.